 - Disability insurance.

-Also, when working with full-time employees, you can face the HR activities costs, infrastructure costs, ongoing training, and staff development costs.
+Also, when working with full-time employees, you can face HR activities costs, infrastructure costs, ongoing training, and staff development costs.

 Are full-time employees always worth more than contractors?